beschler/spotify-backup-playlist/README.md

 	python spotify-backup-playlist {playlist_id}

-Where `{playlist_id}` is the `id` of the playlist you'd like to back up (returned in the `python spotify-backup.py` command).
+Where `{playlist_id}` is the `id` of the playlist you'd like to back up.

 This will output to a file as such:

 	{playlist_id} - {playlist_name}.txt

 Where `{playlist_id}` is the `id` and `{playlist_name}` is the name of the playlist.

-Fields exported are as follows:
+Fields exported for each track are as follows:

 + `id`: track ID
 + `name`: track name